hyperledger/firefly-fir/README.md

 If you want to add a feature to FireFly, you've come to the right place.

-This lightweight process helps you share and track your contribution, where it's as simple as adding a new field to an API, or as complex as a whole new plugin.
+This lightweight process helps you share and track your contribution, whether it's as simple as adding a new field to an API, or as complex as a whole new plugin.

+The FIR (FireFly Improvement Request) (pronounced "fire") process is intended to provide a consistent framework for proposing, discussing, and documenting changes to FireFly and other official project components.

 ## How to get started

 If you want to implement a new FireFly feature, create a PR to this repo copying [0000-template.md](0000-template.md) to `text/0000-short-feature-name.md`, and filling it out.

-Your choice whether you start the process before, during, or after you start coding.
+It is up to you whether you start the process before, during, or after you start coding.

 The community doesn't want to put you off, or slow you down.
 We just want to keep the community informed, and provide an inclusive way to let the community provide input before new features